adaskalova/Bash-Parser/README.md

 `$ ./BashParser`

 Run the command from your `$HOME/bin` directory,where the executable file `BashParser` may be located.
 The executable files of the individual commands must be in the same directory.
-This will yield the following
-`$ BashParser`

 This will yield the following:
 `$ BashParser`